sjb8100/Raspberry-Pi/Documentation/GCC6_On_Pi.md

 So I started with a new version of Raspbian Jessie (in my case 2017-07-05-raspbian-jessie.img) which I wrote on the SD card using the normal image writer.
 Then I started the system.
 >
-From there I first made sure Jessie was updated and upgraded
+From there makee sure Jessie was updated and upgraded
 >
-1.) sudo apt-get update
+>1.) sudo apt-get update
-2.) sudo apt-get upgrade
+>2.) sudo apt-get upgrade
 >
 I couldn't find any text editors I knew so next I installed VIM
 >